alibaba/GraphScope/docs/graphscope_positioning.md

 efficient, copy-free in-memory data movements across the engines.
 Compared to the one-system design, GraphScope has demonstrated superior performance due to the separated computing engine.
 Compared to the multi-system design, GraphScope offers more user-friendly programming interfaces and more efficient data movements.
-Additionally, the [disaggregated design](./overview.md) of GraphScope allows users to independently deploy each engine, if they only need to focus on certain workloads.
+Additionally, GraphScope allows users to [independently deploy each engine](./overview.md), if they only need to focus on certain workloads.